 Oils often get a bad reputation, simply because many of us don’t know enough about the health benefits of each of them.
-The thing is – no oil is the same!
+The thing is – no two oils are the same!
 While too much oil can be harmful for our organ function and body weight, too little oil means we’re missing out on healthy fats and essential nutrients.

 It’s also important to know when to use different oils, as some are great raw and untampered with (perhaps poured straight over salad!), while others are great for cooking and can be used at high temperatures.

-Oils can really liven a dish when used in their raw form, or are a staple in kitchens to assist with cooking meats and vegetables.
+Oils are a staple in the kitchen, not only to help assist with cooking meats and vegetables, but oils can really liven up a dish when used in their raw form.
 From the Mediterranean diet’s love for olive oil, to our modern obsession with avocados and coconuts, this guide deciphers what oils we should be eating, and where and how we should be using them.
 What are the healthiest oils?
 Keep reading to get the rundown.

 Before we get into oils, we need to cover the facts ... about fats.
 Not all fats are the same, much like not all oils are the same.
 Here’s what to look out for when you’re deciding which oils you’d like to use.